 3. Test the response.
 Once you find a hosting provider that suits both your present and future needs, make sure to discuss the details of both the offer and the migration carefully – this is the moment when you test how the new provider interacts with its clients.
 Do you receive prompt and full replies to all your questions?
 Do the hosting people seem well-informed and professional?

 4. Wait to tell your current host!
-Do not tell your present hosting that you are moving; otherwise they will just cancel your subscription (which is supposed to be in your own interest, since you’ll get a refund for unused days), and you will lose lots of valuable files – clients’ details, comments, user profiles… In fact, even after the migration is over, wait to cancel your current subscription for a week a so, just to test that everything is running smoothly with your new host.
+Do not tell your present hosting that you are moving; otherwise, they will just cancel your subscription (which is supposed to be in your own interest, since you’ll get a refund for unused days), and you will lose lots of valuable files – clients’ details, comments, user profiles… In fact, even after the migration is over, wait to cancel your current subscription for a week so, just to test that everything is running smoothly with your new host.

 5. Do your backups.
 Log in to your control panel (with cPanel, it is done by entering either yourdomain.com/cpanel or cpanel.yourdomain.com), go to the backup section and first perform a backup of your whole site (from your file manager):